ilkajw/gnn-decision-boundary/README.md

 # GNN Decision Boudary

-This repository provides a pipeline to analyse the classification behaviour of a GAT, GCN or GraphSAGE model on edit paths between graphs from a TUDataset (currently only MUTAG is available due to mussing precalculations for other datasets).
+This repository provides a pipeline to analyse the classification behaviour of a GAT, GCN or GraphSAGE model on edit paths between graphs from the TUDataset MUTAG.
 For that, it uses the repository `pg_gnn_decision_boundary` and precalculated optimal edit operations from it to build the edit path graphs.

 A model is trained on the original dataset with k-fold cross validation and the best weight state according to test accuracy over all folds and epochs selected.
-With the best model, the edit path graphs are clssified.
+With the best model, the edit path graphs are classified.

 Analysis then considers:
 - how many flips happen along the paths,
 - where flips (of which order) happen along the paths,
-- which operations trigger changes.
+- which operations trigger changes in which sections of the paths.

-For analysis, paths between graphs from the same or from different classes are distinguished, as well as paths between graphs from the training set, graphs from the test set or one graph from the training and one from the test set.
+For analysis, paths between graphs from the same and from different classes are distinguished, as well as paths between graphs from the training set, between graphs from the test set or between one graph from the training and one from the test set.

-The repo defines a k-fold cross validation training on training sets augmented with labeled path graphs and calculates test accuracy statistics to compare training stability to original dataset training.
+The repo defines a k-fold cross validation training on training sets augmented with labeled path graphs and calculates test accuracy statistics to compare training stability to the original dataset training.
+Additional path graphs are labelled as follows:
+- on paths between graphs of the same class with this respective class
+- on paths between graphs of different classes with the source graph's class up to a pre-set relative path progress, and with the target graph's class afterwards

 ### Installation

-You can use the ``requirements.txt`` to install all dependencies.
+You can use the ``requirements.txt`` to install dependencies.

 To clone the repository, use